angular/angular/aio/content/guide/setup-local.md

 ## Install the Angular CLI

-You use the Angular CLI to create projects, generate application and library code, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.
+You can use the Angular CLI to create projects, generate application and library code, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.

 To install the Angular CLI, open a terminal window and run the following command: